hkuser212/hkuser212/README.md

 ---

 ## 🚀 About Me
-- 🎓 **Computer Science Student at Thapar University, Patiala, Punjab**
+- 🎓 **Pre Final Year Computer Science Student at Thapar University, Patiala, Punjab**
 - 🌱 Currently learning and building projects in **Machine Learning** and **Web Development**.
 - 💡 I enjoy turning ideas into reality through **coding** and **problem-solving**.